nunofachada/simoututils/README.md

-When comparing multiple model implementations, if one or more are misaligned, the [stats_compare] function will detected a misalignment, but will not provide information regarding which implementation is misaligned.
-The [stats_compare_pw] function performs pairwise comparisons of multiple model implementations and outputs a table of failed tests for each pair of implementations, allowing to detect which implementation(s) are misaligned.
+When comparing multiple model implementations, if one or more are misaligned, the [stats_compare] function will detected a misalignment, but will not provide information regarding which implementations are misaligned.
+The [stats_compare_pw] function performs pairwise comparisons of multiple model implementations and outputs a table of failed tests for each pair of implementations, allowing to detect which ones are misaligned.
 The following instruction outputs this table for the data used in the previous example:

 ```matlab
 % Output table of pairwise failed tests for significance level 0.05